pemoreau/advent-of-code/README.md

 Example of input:

 ```
+Player 1 starting position: 4
+Player 2 starting position: 8
 ```

 ### Go

 Using recursion and a cache.

 Not so easy to get it correct.
 I made a mistake: starting with `uint8` for space.
-I took me some time to the overflow problem.
+It took me some time to see the overflow problem.

 This is a good lesson: use `int` instead of `int8`, `int16`, `uint8`, ...,and do not do premature optimization.
 Then implement unit tests, and only after that, narrow integer types to speedup.